1875

 1969

-First articulated carriages of the 102N type delivered
+The first articulated carriages of the 102N type are delivered

 1975